Global Header

 When you register a domain name through a registrar, you become the registered name holder and domain registrant.
 As the registrant, you are the legal owner of the domain name for the duration of the registration period, which typically ranges from one to ten years.

-As a domain registrant, you have certain rights and responsibilities.
+As a domain registrant, you have certain rights.
 Your rights include:

 However, you also have important responsibilities as a domain registrant: